Michigan's Jim Harbaugh: I've got 'bigger fish to fry' than James Franklin's 'whining'

 Michigan football is getting set to face one of its chief rivals, Michigan State, but in the middle of Jim Harbaugh previewing the game while addressing reporters Monday, he was asked about an altercation from the team's previous game against Penn State.

-As the Wolverines headed up the Lloyd Carr tunnel to their locker room at halftime of that game, video shows the two teams jawing back and forth.
+As the Wolverines headed up the tunnel to their locker room at halftime of that game, the two teams jawed back and forth, according to video from the tunnel.

 Some halftime tunnel shenanigans happening. pic.twitter.com/FwxgXdO7jj